 I am Gerry Higgins Lecturer in Philosophy at the University of Melbourne.
 Prior to moving to Melbourne in 2014, I was Visiting Assistant Professor in Philosophy at the University at Albany, State University of New York, and full time Visiting Instructor at Bowling Green State University.

-In January 2017 I will join the School of Philosophy at University College Dublin and start a permanent position as lecturer.
+In January 2017 I will join the School of Philosophy at University College Dublin and start a permanent position as Assistant Professor.

 Most of my academic work focuses on early modern philosophy and lies at the intersection between metaphysics, philosophy of mind, and ethics.
 My other philosophical interests include history of ethics, philosophy of religion, epistemology and social epistemology.

 My work has been published in History of Philosophy Quarterly, British Journal for the History of Philosophy, Oxford Bibliographies and I have forthcoming journal articles in Journal of the History of Philosophy, Hume Studies and Locke Studies.